Chèo

 Chèo (/vi/, Chữ Nôm: 嘲) is a form of generally satirical musical theatre, often encompassing dance, traditionally performed by Vietnamese peasants in northern Vietnam.
-It is usually performed outdoors by semi-amateur touring groups, stereo-typically in a village square or the courtyard of a public building, although it is today increasingly also performed indoors and by professional performers.
+It is usually performed outdoors by semi-amateur touring groups, typically in a village square or the courtyard of a public building, although it is today increasingly also performed indoors and by professional performers.
 Chèo stage art is one of the great cultural heritage of the Vietnamese folk treasure.
 Chèo has been a popular art form of the Vietnamese people for many generations and has fostered the national spirit through its lyricontent.

 Hát chèos origins date to the 12th century during the Lý dynasty and has existed in its present form since roughly the 16th century.
 It derives from folk traditions, and was orally transmitted; unlike courtly theater traditions, it employs no scenery and sparse costumes and makeup.
 It involves a combination of traditional set pieces and improvisational routines appropriate to amateur theatre.
 Like the Commedia dell'arte, it often carries a message of satirical criticism of the existing social order.
 The traditional musical ensemble consisted of the đàn nguyệt, sáo, and the drum, though in modern recreations, more instruments are used.

 A scene featuring hát chèo may be seen in the 2002 Vietnamese film Mê Thảo, Thời Vang Bóng (The Glorious Time in Mê Thảo Hamlet), directed by Việt Linh.